0foxy0/discord-dice-bot/README.md

 This is a Discord Bot for a Customer!

-You can throw dices with a Command named /wuerfel! #example: /wuerfel 2 D6 = throws 2 dices with 6 sites
+You can throw dices with a Command called /wuerfel! #example: /wuerfel 2 D6 = throws 2 dices with 6 sites